trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Data sheet and instruments for measuring the specimen, obtaining the skin, and preparing the partial skeleton.
-(Photo: Filippo Bertoni/MfN.
+(Image: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>